giantswarm/docs/src/content/ui-api/kubectl-gs/_index.md

 title: kubectl gs plugin reference
 description: Main page for documentation on kubectl gs, the Giant Swarm kubectl plugin, with an overview of all commans, plus information on how to insstall and upgrade.
 weight: 30

+# layout: single avoids the listing of sub pages at the end
+layout: single

 menu:
   main:
     identifier: uiapi-kubectlgs